digitalpardoe/set_icon/README.markdown

 * *SS_PrefsController* (and associated) by [Matt Gemmell](http://mattgemmell.com/) (license in files).
 * *NSImage+IconData* by Google (modified by me) licensed under the Apache 2.0 license - [http://www.apache.org/licenses/LICENSE-2.0](http://www.apache.org/licenses/LICENSE-2.0)
 * *DPImageView* by Gregory Weston from [http://www.cocoadev.com/index.pl?NSImageView](http://www.cocoadev.com/index.pl?NSImageView) - not sure of the license attached to this so wrapped under my own for now.
-* *SetHasCustomIcon* based on code by John R Chang - licensed under Creative Commons Public Domain - in modified form licensed under my license.
+* *SetHasCustomIcon* based on code by John R Chang - licensed under Creative Commons Public Domain - in modified form, distributed under my license.

 I have endeavoured to make sure all the code I used is correctly licensed before this release to open source but I am aware that I may have forgotten where code originally came from, if you see something